-The holding company received £1,200 million of net cash remittances from the business units in 2012, an increase of 9 per cent over the £1,105 million received in 2011.
+The holding company received $\pm 1,200$ million of net cash remittances from the business units in 2012, an increase of 9 per cent over the $\pm 1,105$ million received in 2011.

 Asia became the largest contributor of cash, with net cash remittances to the Group in 2012 of £341 million (2011: £206 million) exceeding its 2013 cash objective.
-This includes non-recurring items of £27 million representing cash received from the sale of the Group's holdings in China Life Insurance Company of Taiwan of £97 million offset by repayments of funding contingent on future profits of the Hong Kong Life insurance operations of £70 million.
+This includes non-recurring items of £27 million representing cash received from the sale of the Group's holdings in China Life Insurance Company in Taiwan of £97 million offset by repayments of funding contingent on future profits of the Hong Kong Life insurance operations of £70 million.
 This financing was taken out in 2009 and 2010 in order to increase the financial flexibility of the Group during the investment market crisis and has now been repaid.